johnnyj2608/SeniorConnect/README.md

 - **Real-time updates** so multiple staff see changes immediately without refreshing.
 - **Enhanced security features**, such as IP whitelisting or rate limiting.
 - **Improved error handling** with centralized logging and alerts, beyond simple on-screen notifications.
+- **Audit log scalability improvements** to efficiently store and query large volumes of user activity, including partitioned tables, indexing, and archiving older logs to cloud storage for performance.

 ---

+<a name="project-screenshots"></a>
 ## 📸 Project Screenshots